ethereum/go-ethereum/content/docs/fundamentals/node-architecture.md

 do not violate any Ethereum rules and that the proposed update to Ethereum’s state is correct.
 Likewise, when the node is selected to be a block producer the consensus client must be able to request bundles of transactions from Geth to include in the new block.
-This inter-client communication is handled by a local RPC connection using the engine API which is part of the JSON-RPC API exposed by Geth.
+This inter-client communication is handled by a local RPC connection using the [engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md) which is exposed internally over port 8551 by default.

 ## What does Geth do?